 First Bus did an experiment – it over 10 minutes using cash to fully board a bus – even with everyone using the ticketing app it took 2.30 secs – not everyone will have the app and not everyone will have change ready so in reality it will take longer than this.

 Trams are stretched out ( see below) and due to the different engineering and structural strength of a rail vehicle have large multiple large doors and lots of space meaning tram boarding time can be down to 40 secs meaning they can pause in the road, and not pull over like buses.

 Since the world wide experience is that car drivers will switch to trams, each tram can take 130 cars of the road, meaning the tram can sweep in, and the car drivers who must use their cars get a much quicker journey in because there are less other cars – even taking into account the occasional short delay caused by tram boarding.
 Everyone wins.

-54 cars could be replaced by one bus and driver, but a Heidelburg tram could take 3 times as many, note the large doors
+54 cars could be replaced by one bus and driver, but a Heidelberg tram could take 3 times as many, note the numerous large doors

 There are long bendy buses that try to emulate this, but they cannot get round the bends in Bath, and are much more expensive than the cheap buses we have which still struggle to pay their way.

 Also car drivers simply do not like rubber tyred vehicles, which also emit toxic particles from the tyres, brakes, and engines.